Staff captain

-Staff captain is the English translation of a number of military ranks:
+Staff captain is a rank of staff officer immediately above or below that of captain.
+It is used by various militaries around the world, typically in an administrative or assistant role to other officers.

 Historical use of the rank

 Czechoslovakia

 In the Czechoslovak Army, until 1953, staff captain (štábní kapitán, štábny kapitán) was a senior captain rank, ranking between captain and major.

 Estonia

 The rank of staff captain (staabikapten) was adopted from the Russian Imperial Army and used briefly by the Estonian military right before the German occupation of Estonia during World War I. During the occupation, it was replaced with the rank of captain.

 Ireland

 The rank of Staff Captain (captaen na foirne) was used by the Irish Republican Army during the Irish revolutionary period (1917–23).

 During The Troubles the rank was used by the Official IRA & Provisional IRA.
 Joe McCann was a Staff Captain in the Officials and killed unarmed by the British Army in 1972.
 John Francis Green was a Staff Captain in the Provisionals North Armagh Brigade & killed by the Ulster Volunteer Force in 1975 allegedly with the help of Royal Ulster Constabulary members from the infamous Glenanne gang.